christine-zhang1/cs180/proj1/index.md

 We also cropped out black and white borders on our images.
 For each row and column, we checked if the mean of the RGB values was both greater than 0.08 and less than 0.94, since pixels with mean values outside of this range were either (sufficiently) black or white.
 If the mean of a row/column did not lie in this range, then we cropped out that row/column.

 Here are a few original and cropped images.
-The original images in the first column have red borders to show white edges that are cropped out by the automatic cropping algorithm.
+The images have red borders to show white edges that are cropped out by the automatic cropping algorithm.

 <div style="display: grid; grid-template-columns: auto repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">
     <!-- Empty top-left cell -->